PrestaShop/prestashop.github.io/content/news/posts/2024/meet-prestashop9-api.md

 ## Importing API collection to your API client

-Thanks to the automatically generated documentation, you can easily import the API collection into Postman or other API client of your choice.
+Thanks to the automatically generated documentation, you can easily import the API collection into Postman or another API client of your choice.
 You can find the collection in the `http://yourdomain.test/admin-api/docs.json` URL.
-The collection is available in the OpenAPI format, which is compatible with Postman and other API clients.
+The collection is available in the OpenAPI format, compatible with Postman and other API clients.

 ## Extending API

 The new API in PrestaShop 9 is designed to be extensible.
 You can add new endpoints, scopes, and other features to the API.
 We plan to release extensive developer documentation for the API soon.
 In the meantime, you can check the [example module](#) and the [ps_apiresources](#).

 {{% notice %}}
-The new API in PrestaShop 9 is still in development.
-We encourage you to test the new API and provide feedback to help us improve it further.
+The new API in PrestaShop 9 is still under development.
+We encourage you to test it and provide feedback to help us improve it further.
 {{% /notice %}}

 ## Get involved

 The new API in PrestaShop 9 is a significant step forward for the platform.
 It will provide developers with a modern, secure, and extensible API that will allow them to create new integrations and services.
 We encourage you to test the new API and provide feedback to help us improve it further.

-If you are motivated to contribute to the development of the new API, we encourage you to join the PrestaShop community.
-You can find more information about contributing to PrestaShop on the [Contribute to PrestaShop](https://devdocs.prestashop-project.org/9/contribute/) page.
+If you are motivated to contribute to developing the new API, we encourage you to join the PrestaShop community.
+More information about contributing to PrestaShop is on the [Contribute to PrestaShop](https://devdocs.prestashop-project.org/9/contribute/) page.

 ### Let's keep in touch on Slack